 I’m feeling brave this morning.
 Not that I shy away from moot points.
 I think they are essential.
 They encourage the debate required to transcend taking sides.
 Taking sides rarely works – you create violence or a standoff.
 Keeping the status quo doesn’t work, either.
 Controversy keeps arising because we haven’t got it right yet and we need to keep grappling until we do.
 So on that note, this blog feels controversial.
-I hope people can shed light on the whole thing around assessment for me – I’d be glad of it.
-Just please be kind.
-I don’t want a standoff.
-(See above).
-And be aware that I am coming from a primary background.
+I hope people can shed light on the whole thing around assessment for me – I’d be glad to hear your thoughts.

 I was recently surprised to learn that our local mechanic was unable to tell me what was wrong with my car.
 Forgive me if I get this wrong, but apparently, newer car engines are sealed units, and a computer is now responsible for running a diagnostic check on its health.
 The problem, here, is that the computer declared the engine to be fine.
 It wasn’t.
 I knew this because I know my car.
 It had begun behaving and sounding different.
 Sometimes, it wouldn’t start at all and other times; it would fire up without a hitch.
 But, ‘Computer says no.’